-Nationwide, as of December 2021, approximately 25 million taxpayers received over $60 billion in EITC.
+As of December 2023, more than 23 million workers and families received about $57 billion in EITC.
 The average amount of EITC received nationwide in tax year 2022 was about $2,541 (Internal Revenue Service).
-Yet despite this success, the Internal Revenue Service estimates that each year one in five eligible workers do not claim the EITC (Internal Revenue Service).
+Yet despite this success, millions of eligible workers do not claim the EITC.
 In response, advocacy groups have created and launched outreach campaigns to raise awareness about the EITC and increase the number of eligible participants who take advantage of the tax credit.

 Due to the relative success of the EITC, other tax credit programs have also been authorized.
 These include tax credits specifically for families with children and other dependents, tax credits for higher education activities, and incentive programs for employers.
 The Child Tax Credit (CTC) and the Child and Dependent Care Tax Credit programs offset expenses related to caring for children and other dependents, while the American Opportunity Tax Credit can be claimed against tuition and other expenses related to higher education.